-- Ensure your child comes to school with things they require for the day as the school does not have the capacity to contact parents about forgotten homework, water bottles, jumpers and coats, packed lunches, swimming kit etc.
+- Ensure your child comes to school with things they need for the day as the school does not have the capacity to contact parents about forgotten homework, water bottles, jumpers/coats, packed lunches etc.

 - Ensure you pass on any messages to your child before the start of the school day, the school will not pass on further messages during the school day except in case of emergency.

-- Weekly bulletin: this is usually produced every Friday (you will receive a text with a link) and contains a lot of important information, dates and news for parents and carers so please do read it carefully.
+- Weekly bulletin: usually produced every Friday (you will receive a text with a link) and contains important information, dates and news so please do read it carefully.

-- Newsletters: generally issued at the end of each term.
-These give a round-up of what has been happening within the school during the term as well as other general information.
+- Newsletters: issued at the end of each term with a round-up of what has been happening during the term.

-- Dates list: the dates list on the website is kept up-to-date.
+- Dates list: the dates list is kept up-to-date.
 A hard copy is available from the office although please remember to check the online list for any changes.

 Messages can be emailed to the office: firstname.lastname@example.org This is an effective way to get an important message through quickly.
-All letters and emails can also be found on the website.
+Letters and emails sent home can also be found on the website.
+Back to top

-The school uses a texting service for messages to parents/carers eg. to inform about school closures or cancellation of clubs.
+The school's texting service is used to send messages such as school closures, reminders or cancellation of clubs.
 Please make sure the school has your correct mobile phone number.
 On some days more than one message is sent so do scroll back to make sure you don’t miss any important information.
-Texts will state who the message is for and will use key words followed by the main text, for example, “KS2 Sports Day” or “DD Assembly”.
+Texts will state who the message is for followed by the main text, for example, “KS2 Sports Day” or “DD Assembly”.
 The following abbreviations will be used:

 All Children ALL R – Blue or Gray Whale BW or GW